-More specifically, HARICA and each Delegated Third Party SHALL record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
+More specifically, HARICA and each Delegated Third Party SHALL record events related to the security of Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Third Party Systems.
+HARICA and each Delegated Third Party SHALL record events related to actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
 HARICA SHALL make these records available to its Qualified Auditor as proof of HARICA's compliance with this CP/CPS.